 I like coffee.
 A lot.
 Mostly black with a little cream and honey.

 I can count on one hand the amount of times I’ve ordered anything other than that, or an americano, when at a coffee shop.
 I find speciality drinks lean too far on the sweet side, filled with highly processed syrups and such.
-At home is a different story though!
-Much like food, I enjoy the chance to be creative and have control over the quality of ingredients going into the recipe.
+At home is a different story though, where I can control the quality of ingredients going into the recipe.

 Which is where this Cold Brew Mocha comes in.
 Smooth, bold, and chocolatey.
 A caffeinated boost and deliciously refreshing.

-It took me until this summer to fall in love with cold brew.
-I blame it on coffee shops that turn their air conditioners to an arctic blast level, making an iced drink the last thing on the menu I want.
-And I wasn’t sure what was involved in making it at home, so I just stuck with my hot pour over.
+Let’s talk about cold brew: It took me until this summer to fall in love it – I blame coffee shops that turn their air conditioners to an arctic blast level, making an iced drink the last thing on the menu I want.

 Different from iced coffee, cold brew is highly concentrated coffee, steeped overnight – while iced coffee is simply regular hot coffee poured over ice, that ends up becoming diluted and bland.
 Cold brew has a low-acid, smooth taste compared to other brewing methods.